MinjaeChoi119/Heat-Map/README.md

 ## Why the seam matters

 A fiber wrapped around a cylinder produces a grid whose first and last columns are physically adjacent — they are neighbours on the cell even though they sit at opposite ends of the array.
-Interpolating the flat array leaves a visible discontinuity down that line, and it lands exactly where a reader would otherwise look for a hot spot.
+Interpolating the flat array leaves a visible discontinuity along that line.

 The seam-interpolation version treats the horizontal axis as periodic, so the surface closes cleanly and the wrap line stops being an artifact.